Tonnilson/BnS-UE4Patcher/README.md

 # Blade and Soul UE4 Game Updater
-An alternative method for installing and updating Blade & Soul for North America/Europe
+An alternative method for installing and updating Blade & Soul for North America/Europe For the compiled binary please refer to the releases section https://github.com/Tonnilson/BnS-UE4Patcher/releases

 ![Main Image](https://i.imgur.com/CCf75hU.png)